|

 Type X drywall is designed to meet requirements for fire safety.
 Greenboard is water-resistant for use behind tile.
 Brownboard

-is designed for exterior sheathing or soffits.
 Joint compound comes in both powder and pre-mixed forms.
 Home improvement

 specialists such as Parko Home Restorations of Canton, Michigan generally use pre-mixed compound as a topping compound.
 Dry